 We asked Dr Sarah Jarvis, a GP, TV medic and member of Drinkaware's independent medical advisory panel to take a look at the impact alcohol can have on your child's health and wellbeing and offer advice about what you can do to give your child the facts.

 Tackling the issue of alcohol with our kids and laying down some ground rules about drinking can be one of parenting’s biggest challenges.
-Do we expressly forbid our teenagers from touching alcohol until they are 18 or do we take the more relaxed, 'continental' approach' where they can try alcohol from an earlier age under our supervision?
+Do we expressly forbid our teenagers from touching alcohol until they are 18 or do we take a different approach where they can try alcohol from an earlier age under our supervision?

 With so many opinions and theories out there it’s understandable that many parents feel baffled about what is the ‘right’ thing to do.
-As a member of Drinkaware’s Mumtank (an independent panel of parenting experts) as well as a mother of two teenage children and a GP, I hope I can provide other parents with practical advice and information to help them navigate this potential minefield.
+As a member of Drinkaware’s independent Medical Advisory Panel as well as a mother of two teenage children and a GP, I hope I can provide other parents with practical advice and information to help them navigate this potential minefield.

 Given the wildly differing views held on the issue, it makes sense for me to start off by debunking a few myths and setting out some facts: